BEPAL/bsp/README.md

 |   [English](README.md)   |
 | [中文简体](README_cn.md) |

-The project is designed to help the industry, which has just entered blockchain, propose a common protocol standard.
+This project aims to introduce BEPAL's technical rules and protocol standards.

+This is a very good protocol standard for the company team that just entered the blockchain industry.

-This standard will be of great help for enterprises to improve their products.
+This standard for enterprises to improve their products.
+Docking BEPAL applications.
+It's going to be very helpful.

 | Number                           | Title                                                          | Type          | Status   |